freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/improve-accessibility-of-audio-content-with-the-audio-element.english.md

 The <code>audio</code> tag supports the <code>controls</code> attribute.
 This shows the browser default play, pause, and other controls, and supports keyboard functionality.
 This is a boolean attribute, meaning it doesn't need a value, its presence on the tag turns the setting on.
 Here's an example:
 <blockquote>&lt;audio id=&quot;meowClip&quot; controls&gt;<br>&nbsp;&nbsp;&lt;source src=&quot;audio/meow.mp3&quot; type=&quot;audio/mpeg&quot; /&gt;<br>&nbsp;&nbsp;&lt;source src=&quot;audio/meow.ogg&quot; type=&quot;audio/ogg&quot; /&gt;<br>&lt;/audio&gt;<br></blockquote>
 <strong>Note</strong><br>Multimedia content usually has both visual and auditory components.
 It needs synchronized captions and a transcript so users with visual and/or auditory impairments can access it.
-Generally, a web developer is not responsible for creating the captions or transcript, but needs to know to include them.
+Generally, a web developer is not responsible for creating the captions or transcript, but needs to know how to include them.
 </section>

 ## Instructions